dineshpinto/qudi-hira-analysis/README.md

 two lines of code are sufficient to recreate all output data.

 Python offers some very handy features like dataclasses, which are heavily used by this toolkit.
-Dataclasses offer a full OOP experience while analyzing complex data sets.
+Dataclasses offer a full OOP (object oriented programming) experience while analyzing complex data sets.
 They provide a solid and transparent structure to the data to reduce errors arising from data fragmentation.
 This generally comes at a large performance cost, but this is (largely) sidestepped by lazy loading data and storing metadata instead wherever possible.